The Missing Piece in Your Annual Wellness Visit: Why You Should Include Intracellular Micronutrient Testing

 7. Iron and Oxygen Transport

 Iron is vital for red blood cell production and oxygen transport in the body.
-Deficiencies can lead to anemia, fatigue, and decreased immune function.
-Ensuring adequate iron levels helps maintain energy and overall vitality.
+Deficiencies can lead to anemia, fatigue, and decreased immune function, impacting your body's nutritional status and vitality.
+Ensuring adequate iron levels helps maintain energy and overall well being.
 (Ganz, T., 2013, Blood Journal)

 8. Omega-3 Fatty Acids and Inflammation Control